Beard Bro is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 While most manmade chemicals for topical use in the US aren’t inherently dangerous—and there are laws to prevent companies from using them—there’s still something refreshing about a company that uses natural ingredients.
 Wild Willies doesn’t use manmade chemicals, which means no synthetic fragrance or preservatives or dyes.
 What you get is what you see (and smell).

 Contains tea tree oil

 While Wild Willies contains many of the oils commonly found in any beard balm that can call itself a contender for the best beard balm, one ingredient they have that sets them apart from the pack is tea tree oil.
 Tea tree oil is known less for its moisture and more for its health benefits.
-It’s anti-inflammatory; more than that, it’s antifungal.
+It’s anti-inflammatory; more than that, it’s anti-fungal.
 Nobody likes to talk about, but there are a lot of pathogens that can show up in even the cleanest of beards belonging to the most hygienic of men.
 One of those is yeast, a type of fungus.
-Men get yeast infections too and no one wants one on their face.
-Tea tree oil is one of the most powerful natural antifungals there is, which means if your itchiness is caused by yeast (whether known or unknown to you), the tea tree oil in Wild Willies can help combat that.
+Men get yeast infections too, and no one wants one on their face.
+Tea tree oil is one of the most potent natural antifungals there is, which means if your itchiness is caused by yeast (whether known or unknown to you), the tea tree oil in Wild Willies can help combat that.

 Responsibly sourced ingredients